-Eligible applicants include only those with currently or previously funded CPRIT Prevention projects).
-Eligible applicants should propose to expand their programs to include additional types of prevention clinical services or to expand current clinical services into additional counties.
+Eligible applicants include only those with currently or previously funded CPRIT Prevention projects.

+Initial Expansion: For the first expansion application, eligible applicants should propose to expand their programs to include additional types of prevention clinical services or to expand current clinical services into additional counties.
 In either case, the expansion must include the delivery of services to nonmetropolitan (rural) and/or medically underserved counties in the state.
-These may be identified via Web-based tools from the Texas Department of State Health Services and US Department of Health and Human Services.
+These may be identified via web-based tools from the Texas Department of State Health Services and US Department of Health and Human Services.